 You call a good migration lawyer!
 Whether you can lodge a valid application for this new coronavirus temporary visa option or any other visa whilst in Australia will require a review of your circumstances.
 We recommend you get advice from an specialist migration law firm (like ours) to ensure you meet this criteria.
 We offer a free 15 minute phone or video call with a migration lawyer.

-I have been refused a visa whilst in Australia or I hold a bridging visa.
+I have been refused a visa whilst in Australia or I hold a ridging visa.
 Can I apply for this visa?

 The short answer is probably not.
 But we recommend you contact us for advice as we have some great ideas in relation to how this visa might be used in certain situations.

 We note the above is information only and is not legal advice.
 The information above is current as at the time of publishing and we continue to publish new information as the coronavirus pandemic evolves.
 We recommend you speak to one of our migration lawyers for a free 15 minute phone or video call to discuss your temporary visa situation.